Robot assisted total knee replacement surgery in Glasgow

 Why choose Nuffield Health Glasgow Hospital for your total knee replacement using Robotic-arm assisted technology?

 At Nuffield Health Glasgow Hospital, we're with you every step of the way.
 Following your total knee replacement surgery, you'll have access to a qualified physiotherapist in hospital or at your local Nuffield Health gym.
 Your orthopaedic consultant will support and guide you from day one, overseeing your full recovery and rehabilitation.

 If you are suffering from pain and think knee surgery could be the answer, please contact us to arrange a consultation with one of our experienced consultants.

 Why might I need a total knee replacement?

 - Over time, the surfaces on the knee joint can start to wear.

-- This can be caused by osteoarthritis or a previous injury to the knee, (often a sporting injury).
+- This can be caused by osteoarthritis or a previous injury to the hip, (often a sporting injury).